sedostheatre/sedos.co.uk/input/shows/2022-when-the-rain-stops-falling.md

 **SPECIAL OFFER:** book a ticket to *When the Rain Stops Falling* and a ticket to *[The Mystery of Edwin Drood](https://sedos.co.uk/shows/2022-the-mystery-of-edwin-drood)* in one transaction and receive 10% off.

->“Superb... fiendishly ingenious... utterly compelling”
+>Superb... fiendishly ingenious... utterly compelling
 ><footer><cite>The Guardian</cite></footer>

->“A work of gripping mystery and emotional depth... something very special”
+>A work of gripping mystery and emotional depth... something very special
 ><footer><cite>The Daily Telegraph</cite></footer>

->“Extraordinary... grabs you by its imagination, its heartrending originality, its tragic vision”
+>Extraordinary... grabs you by its imagination, its heartrending originality, its tragic vision
 ><footer><cite>The Sunday Telegraph</cite></footer>

 *Includes strong language and sensitive subject matter, including reference to paedophilia, alcoholism, suicide, dementia and memory loss.*